|Whole Roasted Beef Tenderloin in a port wine reduction with market fresh vegetables and whipped potatoes|

 In the meantime, this is one of the entrees, the Seared Salmon Steak with herb butter, fresh seasonal vegetables, and parsley potatoes.
 The first picture on today’s post is of the Whole Roasted Beef Tenderloin in a port wine reduction with market fresh vegetables and whipped potatoes.
 Let’s just say that most of the plates were almost licked clean.
 Scary, but true!

 After lunch we waddled out of the dining room and made our way to several of the ship’s public areas including Gatsby’s Casino on Deck 6.
 Now I hate to admit this for fear that someone might think I have a gambling problem (I don’t!), but I have seen and played in quite a few ship casinos.
 Gatsby’s Casino felt the least like a ship casino and more like a land casino.
 This picture should give you an idea of what I mean.
 From the brick columns, overhead lights, and seating, the casino felt like a real casino and not an over the top, brightly colored and overly lit ship casino.
-For that I was appreciative and I am sure other guests will be as well.
+I’ve seen people so overwhelmed in those types of ship casinos that they’d probably be better off focusing on somewhere online like kis918 or the likes, as to not miss anything and lose out on winning opportunities.
+Considering this casino was a little more refined and felt how a casino should feel, I was appreciative and I am sure other guests will be as well.

 Up on Deck 15, the Lido Deck, in addition to the pool area, there is Cafe Caribe, Outrigger Bar, Pizza & Ice Cream Bar, and Trident Grill.
 Imagine you’re in the pool and want a quick bite to eat.
 You can walk over to the Trident Grill and not only get the typical cheeseburger or hot dog, but how about bratwurst, knockwurst, or wait… a veggie burger?
 That’s right — they serve veggie burgers at the Trident Grill!
 They are open the majority of the day and evening, from 11 am to 11 pm, and if you don’t feel like schlepping it to one of the dining rooms, you can always snack on something or make sure the kids have something to eat while you have fun poolside.
 I have to admit that I would have to convince myself that they were not cooking the veggie burgers alongside the beef burgers on the grill, but somehow I don’t think anyone cares about that but me unfortunately.